BrandBacker Member

 When you are pregnant, there are a lot of limitations in your life that you may not have experienced before.
-You pretty much get told that you can’t do all of the fun things, like drinking or eating eggs.
-If you are someone that enjoys aquatic activities, then you may think that you have been banished from stepping foot in the water for the next nine months.
-Now, this isn’t necessarily the case when it comes to all water sports, however, you should definitely avoid scuba diving.
+You essentially hear that you can’t perform all the enjoyable activities, like drinking or eating eggs.
+You may feel as though you have been forced prohibited from engaging in aquatic sports for the subsequent nine months if you prefer them.
+While not always true for other water sports, you should absolutely stay away from scuba diving.
 As long as you are pregnant, you won’t be scuba diving in Cozumel any time soon.
 If you are someone who is an avid snorkeller that enjoys exploring the wonders of the ocean, then you may be in luck.
 You can still enjoy one of your favorite sports, but only if you follow some important rules.

 Assess your own fitness